glacier-modding/glaciermodding.org/docs/modding/customcampaigns/npc_new.md

 }
 ```

 This will create our new target NPC and place him roughly in the center of the CEO's Office.

+## Adding a profession to an NPC

 Since the `m_aEnforcedOutfits` array is empty, he will not be an enforcer for Agent 47.
 We could make the NPC an enforcer for Agent 47 in his own suit, but it might be better to just give our new CEO the CEO profession.
 This way, any zones that the CEO enforces will also be enforced by our NPC.

 Switch to the `outfits_bank.entity.json` file.
 Right-click on the `Target McTargetface` node and click `Create Entity` and set the name to `Prof_Greedy_Unique_CEO`.
 Replace everything in the entity contents after the `parent` field with:
 ```json